Unboxing LLMs > loading...

 1. Euclidean Distance (L2 Norm)

-– The model was specifically trained using L2 distance
+• The embedding model was explicitly trained with L2 in mind.

 2. Cosine Similarity

-– Applications where vector magnitude might be influenced by irrelevant factors
+• When magnitude might be skewed by irrelevant factors.

 3. Dot Product